 The brand has proven its stature as one of the most sought-after watchmakers even from the very beginning.
-It’s one of the pioneer brands who created ultra-thin movements that to this day remains a pillar in the industry.
-The brand boasts having won various awards for watch designs such as the Altiplano, Emperador and Piaget Polo S Chronograph.
+It’s one of the pioneer brands who created ultra-thin movements that to this day remain a pillar in the industry.
+The brand boasts having won various awards for watch designs such as the Altiplano, Emperador, and Piaget Polo S Chronograph.

 Most wall clocks from the watch carry the same architecture as the Limelight watches with its Roman numeral indexes and overall minimalist look.
 Other clocks include three subdials that serve as timezone dials with cities marking each one and telling its time.

 Hublot is responsible for the iconic Big Bang timepiece that most would assume is a chaotic mixture of different materials.
-The Big Bang watch is a reminder of how differences can also be good.
-As a brand that focuses so much on sponsoring sports events, the Big Bang is a good reminder that timepieces need to be as pleasing as it’s functional.
+The Big Bang watch is a memento of how differences can also be good.
+As a brand that focuses so much on sponsoring sports events, the Big Bang is a good reminder that timepieces need to be as pleasing as it is functional.

 The models’ popularity pushed the brand to manufacture wall clocks that are designed after it, given for marketing purposes not only to boutiques and retailers but also to prominent names and brand ambassadors.
 The iconic Hublot Big Bang wall clock can be seen in all its 80 branches all over the world.